 Not every mistake is grounds for a lawsuit, though.
 How do you know if you have a case?
 Keep this information in mind.

 Medical negligence and malpractice can take many forms.
-While it can be hard to prove certain mistakes, or prove that the mistakes were what caused your injury or illness, in general here are some fairly good indicators that you have a medical malpractice case on your hands:
+While it can be hard to prove certain mistakes or prove that the mistakes were what caused your injury or illness, in general there are some fairly good indicators that you have a medical malpractice case on your hands:

 A missed or delayed diagnosis that results in the failure to provide timely medical treatment that, in the case of cancer, would help prevent its spread or progression.

 A misdiagnosis, whether determining that a patient has cancer when they don’t or misdiagnosing the cancer altogether.
-This misdiagnosis can result in unnecessary surgeries or treatments, and in some cases there might be punitive damages in order for the emotional pain and suffering for believing the patient has the disease.
+This misdiagnosis can result in unnecessary surgeries or treatments, and in some cases there might be emotional pain and suffering for believing the patient has the disease.
 There could also be situations where the treatment causes harm outside of the harm already being caused by the untreated cancer.

 Failing to recognize complications of the disease or treatment.
 Even if the condition is correctly diagnosed, it could be treated improperly, whether because the symptoms were dismissed as not being very serious or because an unconventional treatment fails where a conventional one would have helped.